aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

   );
 ```

-Then, we can define an `updateFilters` function to update the filters, which uses a transition to correctly update the URL and the optimistic state, and return a pending state.
+Then, we can define an `updateFilters` function to update the filters, which uses a transition to correctly update the URL and the optimistic state, and track the pending state.

 ```tsx
   function updateFilters(updates: Partial<typeof optimisticFilters>) {